Crime in Germany: Organized crime

 In the 1990s, the power balance changed in the red light districts of Germany when Russian, Yugoslav, and Albanian organizations started to operate.
-In parts of Germany, police asked themselves whether they had suppressed German gangs too much as the gangs that took over were foreign and more brutal gangs.
+In parts of Germany, police asked themselves whether they had suppressed German gangs too much as the gangs that took over were more brutal foreign gangs.

 In 2017, statistics suggested that German citizens constitute the largest group of suspects in organized crime trials.
 From 2016 to 2017, the proportion of non-German citizen organized crime suspects increased from 67.5% to 70.7%.
 14.9% of the German citizens involved held different citizenship at birth.

 Italian organized crime

-The 'Ndrangheta, Camorra, and Cosa Nostra all operate in Germany.
+The 'Ndrangheta, Camorra, and Mafia all operate in Germany.
 The 'Ndrangheta has the most robust presence.
 There are an estimated 1,200 members of the Calabrian 'Ndrangheta active in Germany, mostly in the cocaine trade.
 Apart from the 'Ndrangheta, the Neapolitan Camorra has also infiltrated the construction industry in Germany.
 Five Sicilian Mafia groups are active in the country, but seem to have lost power.
 Italian crime groups can mostly be found in the Ruhr district and in the west of Germany.

 In December 2018, German police conducted an operation against the 'Ndrangheta in Germany and arrested 90 suspects for suspected drug dealing and money laundering.
 Forty-seven suspects were prosecuted.